Jack Kirby: Bibliography

-This is an abridged listing of Kirby's comics work (interior pencil art) for the two main comics publishers, DC Comics and Marvel Comics.
+This is an abridged listing of Kirby's comics work (interior pencil art) for major comics publishers DC Comics and Marvel Comics.
 For his work at DC it lists any title Kirby worked on for eight or more issues between 1970 and 1976.
 Of his Marvel Comics work, it lists any title Kirby worked on for eight or more issues between 1959 and 1978.